Explain why is it forbidden to be born and die in the city of Longyearbyen (in Norway)?

 In detail, for those interested!

-Challenges related to the preservation conditions of bodies
+The issues related to the preservation of bodies in permafrost.

 Did you know?